PPL » Air Law (A) & (H) » Eligibility, Privileges and Limitations

 61.105 Solo flight requirements

-(a) A person who does not hold a current pilot licence issued or validated under this Part must not fly an aircraft solo unless—
+A person who does not hold a current pilot licence issued or validated under CAR Part 61 must not fly an aircraft solo unless all required conditions are met.

-- (i) at least a current class 2 medical certificate issued by the Director under the Act; or
+at least a current Class 2 medical certificate issued by the Director; or

 To see more, you must subscribe for licence "PPL" or sesssion "Air Law (A) & (H)"